aroberge/friendly/docs/source/tracebacks_en.rst

     by inserting either spaces or tab characters at the beginning of lines.
     Python's recommendation is to always use spaces to indent your code.

-    Likely cause:
     Python could not parse the file 'raise_tab_error2.py' beyond the location indicated below by --> and ^.

         4:
         5: def no_pytest_tab_error2():